AUDIENCE

 STARTING CONVERSATIONS AROUND STORIES THAT MATTER

-24,409 attendees joined us for ten blissful and snow-covered days in downtown Missoula, and online in our virtual cinema.
-Visitors came to Missoula from countless Montana cities, U.S. states and 12 countries including Canada, El Salvador, England, Finland, Georgia, Germany, Hong Kong, Ireland, The Netherlands, Mexico, Norway, Spain and Singapore.
-Online viewers tuned in from 41 states and 25 nations.
+26,020 attendees joined us for ten blissful and snow-covered days in downtown Missoula, and online in our virtual cinema.
+Attendees represented countless Montana cities, U.S. states and 20 countries including Canada, Costa Rica, Denmark, France, Germany, Guadeloupe, India, Indonesia, Italy, Spain, Sweden, the United Kingdom and others.
+Online viewers tuned in from 41 cities across Montana, 43 U.S. states, 21 nations and 20 international counties.

 IMPACT